National Certificate of Educational Achievement

 This is normally undertaken in Year 13.

-To gain Level 3 NCEA, a student must gain 60 at Level 3.
-The other 20 need to be at Level 2 or above including those used for Level 2 NCEA.
+To gain Level 3 NCEA, a student must gain 60 credits at Level 3.
+The other 20 credits need to be at Level 2 or above including those used for Level 2 NCEA.
 Students must also have Level 1 Numeracy and Literacy to gain NCEA Level 3.
 Again, students new to NCEA (from schools overseas or doing other qualifications) do need to gain 80 credits, including literacy and numeracy.

 Scholarship opportunities are provided for students who have the ability to demonstrate higher order thinking skills and independent learning.
 A proven record of excellence, particularly in externally assessed standards, is an advantage.
 Scholarship is an award, not a qualification and is aimed at the top five percent of students throughout New Zealand.

 All scholarship subjects are externally assessed with a written examination or through a portfolio at the end of the year.
 This is in addition to the examinations required for Level 3 NCEA.
 Students are advised to sit no more than 3 scholarship examinations.
-There is an extra cost involved here.